rush1617/RUSH-TD/README.md

 ## 🛠️ Coming Soon

-We’re constantly improving DANUWA-MD to bring more power to your fingertips.
+We’re constantly improving RUSH-TD to bring more power to your fingertips.
 Here’s what’s on the roadmap:

 | Feature               | Description |
 |------------------------|-------------|